William Ashmead Courtenay: Later life

 Courtenay returned to Charleston in 1866 and started a shipping business.
 When he was elected in 1879 as mayor, he worked to systematize and simplify city government.
 He pushed an amendment to the city charter which practically forbade any new debt by the city.
-He expressed his beliefs on the matter thus: "The money which we handle belongs to the people and no to us.
+He expressed his beliefs on the matter thus: "The money which we handle belongs to the people and not to us.
 We can only take it from them for legitimate expenses of government.
 More than this is a robbery.
 Official generosity is official crime."
 He ran unopposed in 1883.

-In addition to reform of city finances, Ficken had other accomplishments.
+In addition to reform of city finances, Courtenay had other accomplishments.
 He oversaw the final settlement of a bequest from William Enston which was finally used for the creation of the William Enston Home.
 He changed the Charleston fire department from a volunteer force to a paid department.

 After leaving political office, he established the Courtenay Manufacturing Company in Newry, South Carolina.
 He was also a member of the South Carolina Historical Commission which oversaw the state's historic archives.

 Courtenay died on March 17, 1908, at his home on Pendleton Street, Columbia, South Carolina.
 His body was returned to Charleston for burial at Magnolia Cemetery.

-Courtney Middle School on upper Meeting Street, Charleston, South Carolina was named in his honor.
+Courtenay Middle School on upper Meeting Street, Charleston, South Carolina was named in his honor.